 The CO/Pressure Averaging Time selection affects the averaging time and display update rate of CO and other additional parameters while in minimally-invasive monitoring mode.
-See table 6-4 below for details of which parameter averaging and update rates are affected based on menu selection.
+See Table 6-4 on page 140 for details of which parameter averaging and update rates are affected based on menu selection.